streamnative/pulsar_weekly/content/2019/2019-11/2019-11-22-pulsar-weekly.md

 ### Event/News

 * [Conference] KubeCon + CloudNativeCon North America 2019 was held on November 18-21 in San Diego.
 Yahoo!
-Japan was one of the gold sponsors and Nozomi Kurihara presented and promoted Pulsar at this conference.
+JAPAN was one of the gold sponsors.
+Pulsar team and Athenz team from Yahoo!
+JAPAN attended the conference as the booth exhibitor.

     https://twitter.com/Jennife06125739/status/1197930239646732295